 State engaging in medical practice within this State and the ability to

 discipline those practitioners is necessary for the protection of the public

 welfare, and safety.

 (b) A person who engages in the practice of telemedicine without

-a license issued under this Act shall be subject to penalties
+a license or permit issued under this Act shall be subject to penalties

 (c) For purposes of this Act, "telemedicine" means the performance of any

 of the activities listed in Section 49, including, but not limited to, rendering

 written or oral opinions concerning diagnosis or treatment of a patient in